 Every student who is interested in Teacher Education Subject Specific has to look into Plymouth State University.
 Graduates of the Subject Specific Ed program earn an average of $36,587 in the first five years of working and $58,532 after their first five years of working.
 This is a great selection for students who favor the beauty of a simple college town.

 Every year, approximately 99.0% first years receive a scholarship, with the typical amount being $5,529.
-Plymouth State University does not require freshman students to live on-campus.
-Videos from Plymouth State could be a good way to explore university.
+Plymouth State University provides graduate degree programs for those who wish to keep going after achieving a four-year degree.
+Where is Plymouth State University doing the best?
+Take a look at all the college rankings.

 Rivier University is a great choice for students pursuing a Teacher Education Subject Specific degree.
 Students who graduate from the Subject Specific Ed program make around $33,938 in their early career salary and $58,750 in their mid-career salary.
 The surrounding area of an important urban center is wonderful for students looking for enough opportunities for networking, adventure, and discovery.